jimlunsford/microblog-stream/README.md

 - Clean typography using Noto Sans with system font fallbacks
 - Responsive layout that works on phones, tablets, and desktops
 - No custom post types, blocks, page builders, or bundled plugins
+- New in 1.0.5:
+  - Replies count pill on each post
+  - Simple like button for posts, with local storage and an AJAX endpoint
+  - Optional primary menu in the header, revealed with a compact hamburger chip
+  - Dedicated `page.php` template for static pages
+  - Back to top chip under the Load more section for long timelines

 ---